cristian-sulea/jatoo-exec/README.md

 # JaToo Exec

-A Java Open Source library created to ease the work with external processes execution.
+A free open source Java library created to ease the work with external processes execution.

 ## Licensing